jreus/worldbuilding/Guide/PART0_PREPARATIONS.md

 6. After a moment the sketch will be uploaded to your board, the little LED should be blinking slowly.
 If you have problems see the troubleshooting note below.

+(NOTE: Add animated gif of the LED blinking)

-(NOTE: Add images of what success looks like)
+(NOTE: Add images of what the success message in the IDE looks like, as well as some of the error messages)

 ## Troubleshooting